-The wind farm was dispatched directly by the program to the level specified (100% rated power and 50% rated power).
-It was also assumed that all turbines located in the farm were in-service (50% rated power means that all 100 turbines were generating at 50% rated power).
-Improved default protection schemes are a part of the new, improved GE wind turbine model package from Shaw PTI.
-These protection schemes represent the Low Voltage Ride Through (LVRT) capability of the GE machines.
+The wind farm was dispatched directly by the program to the level specified (100% rated power).
+Improved default protection schemes are a part of the improved GE wind turbine model package from PTI.
+These protection schemes represent the Standard Voltage and Frequency Settings with Fault Ride Through capability of the GE machines.